 I use experiments, modelling, and natural samples to understand the behaviour of magmatic volatiles in igneous and atmospheric processes and Earth and other bodies – at the moment particularly sulphur and its isotopes during degassing on Earth and Io!
 I use these techniques to investigate the influence of volatiles on eruption dynamics, how to interpret gas emission data for volcano monitoring, and model planetary-scale volatile cycling.

-I’m currently a postdoctoral scholar in geology in the Division of Geological and Planetary Sciences at the California Institute of Technology.
+I’m currently a postdoctoral scholar in geology in the Division of Geological and Planetary Sciences at the California Institute of Technology and part of the Technical Team for Volcanica, the Diamond open-access journal for all things volcano-related.
 I did my undergraduate at Pembroke College, University of Cambridge, in Natural Sciences (specialising in Earth Sciences), where my master’s thesis investigated how peralkaline magmas fragment despite their low viscosity.
 I did my PhD at the School of Earth Sciences, University of Bristol, with GNS Science (New Zealand) where I combined novel microanalytical technique development, experimental petrology, and melt inclusion analysis to understand changes in magma composition prior to eruption.

 California Institute of Technology